 - Elevate your head with a pillow.
 Do not lie down flat, as this will increase bleeding.

 - Limit your activity today.

 It is normal to swell and possibly have some bruising after tooth removal.
-The swelling is greatest 24 hours after surgery.
-It should then resolve over a period of four days.
+The swelling is greatest 24-48 hours after surgery.
+It should then resolve over a period of four or more days.
 To minimize swelling: